explaingit

 USE CASE 2

-Learn data structures like linked lists, trees, and graphs by reading and running clean, well-commented code examples.
+Learn how data structures like linked lists, trees, and queues work by reading runnable code examples.

 USE CASE 3